xieb3cky/Cstation_Frontend/README.md

 ## APIs
  - [Open Charger Map API](https://openchargemap.org/site)
    - Utilizied to find electric car charging stations based on geo location.
-   - Filters {latitude, longitude, charger type, max result} => sent to Open Charger Map API.
+   - Search parameters : {latitude, longitude, charger type, max result} => sent to Open Charger Map API.
+   - The API responds with list of charging stations based on criteria.
  - [Google Places API](https://developers.google.com/maps/documentation/places/web-service/overview)
-   - Utilized to create custom maps with markers to display each charging stations on google map.
+   - Utilized to create custom map with markers to display the location of each charging station on a Google Map.
-   - Autocomplete, a feature of the Places libary, provides 'type-ahead-search behavior',helping user match on full words and substrings, resolving places name, addresses, and codes.
+   - Places library's autocomplete feature offers a convenient "type-ahead-search behavior" that enables users to quickly find matching full words and substrings.
+With the ability to resolve place names, addresses, and codes, it simplifies the search process for users.